 So the next question people usually ask at this point, is how do you actually dry a car?

-The best way to dry your car, is using a microfiber towel.
+The easiest way to dry your car, is using a microfiber towel.
 Microfiber does a great job at absorbing water, whilst being very gentle on your paintwork so it won’t cause scratches like other materials such as bath towels, squeegees and chamois.

 It’s best to use a microfiber towel that’s slightly damp.
 It may sound counter-intuitive, but damp microfiber picks up water better than a completely dry microfiber towel.